ryancheunggit/Tensorflow-2-Tutorial/chapter4.md

             var.assign_add(m)
 ```

-What did here is to add a set of moment variables to accumulates gradients.
-We used a mapping to keep track of the association between variables and the accumulators.
+What added a set of moment variables to accumulates gradients, and we used a mapping to keep track of the association between variables and the accumulators.

 ```python
 model = MLP(4, 1)